-Private schools can choose to participate in the "Yellow-Ribbon" program which can waive a portion of the difference in the tuition you are charged and the amount covered by the Post-9/11 GI Bill.
-Be sure to ask your school if they are planning to participate in the program.
+Private schools can choose to participate in the Yellow Ribbon program, which can waive a portion of the difference in the tuition you are charged and the amount covered by the Post-9/11 GI Bill.
+Be sure to ask your school if it participates in the program.